ROCm-DS/hipDF/README.md

 > [!NOTE]
-> We currently support only AMD GPUs.
+> We support only AMD GPUs.
 Use the RAPIDS package for NVIDIA GPUs.

-### ROCM/GPU Requirements
+### ROCm/GPU Requirements

 * ROCm HIP SDK compilers version 6.3+
 * Officially supported architecture (gfx90a, gfx942, gfx1100).